evans123456/evans123456/README.md

 - 🌱 I’m currently learning **Data science and ML**

-- 👨‍💻 All of my projects are available at [https://wahomegichuki.vercel.app/](https://wahomegichuki.vercel.app/)
+- 👨‍💻 Some of my projects are available at [https://wahomegichukicom](https://wahomegichuki.com/)

 - 💬 Ask me about **anything really**

 - 📫 How to reach me **evansgichuki656@gmail.com**

-- 📄 Know about my experiences [https://wahomegichuki.vercel.app/](https://wahomegichuki.vercel.app/)
+- 📄 Know about my experiences  [https://wahomegichukicom](https://wahomegichuki.com/)

 - ⚡ Fun fact **:D**